JordanZhang18/NW-AWS-Project/README.md

 The National Survey of Recent College Graduates, conducted from 1973 through 2015, was a cross-sectional biennial survey that provided demographic and career information about individuals holding a bachelor's or master's degree in a science, engineering, or health field from a U.S. academic institution.
 The survey sampled individuals living in the United States who received their degree in the prior 2 or 3 academic years and were under age 76.
 Results from the NSRCG help data users understand and predict trends in education, employment opportunities, and salaries of recent graduates.

-The purpose of this project is to provide future college students with a visualization tool, so that they can make better informed choices when specifying a major osf study.
+The purpose of this project is to provide future college students with a visualization tool, so that they can make better informed choices when specifying a major of study.
 This project extensively utilized AWS services.

 ---
 A **Lambda function** is used to download data from CORGIS Datasets Project (corgis-edu.github.io) and write to AWS S3 bucket.
 Triggers can be incorporated in the future such as API or Apache Kafka. **AWS Cloud 9** was used as the IDE for development and testing.

 ![lambda](/static/lambda.png)

 A notebook instance is initiated in **AWS SageMaker** service.
 The raw dataset is read from AWS S3 and examined.
-There are 516 rows and 50 columns, including survey data from 1993 to 2015 and 50 metrics regarding majors, demographics, industries and other employment information.
-The raw data is cleaned to reflect only the latest 2015 survey data, and 9 key metrics in form of proportions, indead of absolute number:
+There are 516 rows and 50 columns, including survey data from 1993 to 2015 and 50 metrics regarding majors, demographics, industries, and other employment information.
+The raw data is cleaned to reflect only the latest 2015 survey data, and 9 key metrics in form of proportions, instead of absolute number:

 * 'Demographics.Ethnicity.Minorities'
 * 'Demographics.Gender.Females'